gioblu/PJON/devices/sensors/LEDAR/README.md

 ![PJON](images/LEDAR-front-2.jpg)

-The case is made by two elements and it has been printed using a customized Prusa i3 with a 0.2mm diameter nozzle with a print speed of 45mm/s  and travel speed 120mm/s (I hate to wait) using black, eco sustainable, corn derived PLA.
+The case is made by two elements and it has been printed using a customized Prusa i3 with a 0.2mm diameter nozzle with a print speed of 45mm/s  and travel speed 120mm/s (I hate to wait) using black, eco-sustainable, corn derived PLA.
 The whole sensor weights around 6.5 grams.

-LEDAR has been engineered with the strong feeling that, in future, "smart houses" will not necessarily host a moltitude of inefficient and convoluted embedded real-time operative systems, in whatever "thing", consuming a lot of power running Ethernet over WiFi and exposing vulnerabilities also out of the physical boundaries of houses, but more probably, will host many dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.
+LEDAR has been engineered with the strong feeling that, in the future, "smart houses" will not necessarily host a multitude of inefficient and convoluted embedded real-time operative systems, in whatever "thing", consuming a lot of power running Ethernet over WiFi and exposing vulnerabilities also out of the physical boundaries of houses, but more probably, will host many dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.

 LEDAR should be considered as a general "guideline" on how PJON compatible devices can be published and shared with other PJON users through the [devices](../../README.md) directory.
 Feel free to make a pull request proposing a new device you have engineered.